de-grote/aoc2023/readme.md

 A bit of text describing my experience with creating a solution for a specific day.

-* day 1: parsing more like suffering (I took way too long on trying to actually parse this stuff, eventhough working with strings is more effective but ugly)
+* day 1: parsing more like suffering (I took way too long on trying to actually parse this stuff, eventhough working with strings is more effective but ugly).

+* day 2: actually way easier than day 1 and I had fun making it work.

 ---